hpe-storage/scod/docs/learn/persistent_storage/index.md

 ##### <u>Namespaces</u>
 ![](img/namespaces.png) <br /> <br />
 Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.
-Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
-Namespaces are a way to divide cluster resources between multiple users.
+These virtual clusters are called `Namespaces`. `Namespaces` are intended for use in environments with many users spread across multiple teams, or projects. `Namespaces` are a way to divide cluster resources between multiple users.

 ##### <u>Deployments</u>
 A Deployment provides declarative updates for Pods.
 You declare a desired state for your pods in your Deployment and Kubernetes will manage it for you automatically.